roboticcam/demo_links/README.md

 ### [ridll.com](http://ridll.com) ###
 **RIDLL** standards for Richard Xu's Deep Learning Lab: This Cloud based demo website has about collections of 9 of my engineers/students research demos works since 2016.
 Some notable examples include:
 * [Automatic word-completion for Job Descriptions](http://ridll.com/jobgenerator/)
-* [Visualization for What-If scenarios for sydney train networks](http://ridll.com/foresight/) you can click a moving train to bring up a timetable to create a what-if scenario
+* [Visualization for What-If scenarios for sydney train networks](http://ridll.com/foresight/) click a moving train to bring up a timetable to create a what-if scenario - it also support multi-screen-tasking
 * [Natural Language to SQL Translation](http://ridll.com/nlp2sql/)